IONapp/api-docs/README.md

 ION API documentation
 ============================

-**ION is still heavily in development, so the API is subject to change.**
+**ION is still heavily in development, so the API is subject to change prior to the 1.0 release.**

 # Authentication